 Additional work includes the award-winning fiction short film “Who Loves the Sun” (2006), documentary shorts “Conversations on Sago Lane” (2010) and “Open City at the Smell” (2012), and a science fiction CGI short “Dev Null” (2017).
 She is currently in advanced development for her next feature, “City of Small Blessings” which was selected for the Cannes Cinefondation l’Atelier (2017).

 Chen-Hsi has screened at many international festivals and venues, including Jeonju IFF, Shanghai IFF, Clermont-Ferrand ISFF, Films de Femmes Creteil, Kolkata IFF, Rio de Janeiro IFF, San Francisco Asian-American IFF, New York Asian Cinevision, Rhode Island IFF, IWFF Dortmund/Cologne, Malibu Festival of Film, Los Angeles SFF, Berlin SFF, Singapore IFF, The Director’s Guild of America, Los Angeles Country Museum of Art, and La Cinematheque Francaise Paris.

-She is an avid landscape photographer and has directed TV commercials for regional clients in Asia.
 She wrote her BA (Hons) thesis in aesthetic philosophy at the College of Letters at Wesleyan University, and received her MFA in Film Production from USC’s School of Cinematic Arts.
 She is an alumna of the Torino Film Lab, Berlinale Talents, and Film Independent Los Angeles, and Co-Founder of the WCA (Women of the Cinematic Arts) at USC.